ahardin015/programingworkshop/Fortran/HelloWorld/README.md

 Compiling Using Makefiles

-Unix nd Linux systems are often distributed with a utility called "make" with reads in a special file called a Makefile with helps to make the compilation process simpler.
+Unix and Linux systems are often distributed with a utility called "make" with reads in a special file called a Makefile with helps to make the compilation process simpler.
 Each of the example programs we'll use will also have a Makefile included to mae compilation easier.
 To compile all of the program(s) in a file at once, you simply need to type "make" at the terminal, and make will read through the dependencies in the Makefile to create a properly configured executable program.